- Doctor of Philosophy (Queen's, 2005)

 National Sciences and Engineering Research Council of Canada (NSERC)

 I conduct computational and experimental examinations of how people learn, remember, think, and know.
-I am particularly interested in the problems of implicit learning, associative learning, memory disorder, and computational technique.
+I am particularly interested in the problems of implicit learning, associative learning, memory, and language.
 My theoretical goal is to develop a coherent and general account of learning and memory.
 My applied goal is to leverage those theoretical discoveries to advance cognitive computing.